pkplonker/MeshVertexSelector/README.md

 ##  Mesh Vertex Selector

 #### OverviewOverview
-The Vertex Hit Labeler is a Unity Editor script designed to visually aid developers and designers by providing labels on meshes in the scene view.
+The Mesh Vertex Selector is a Unity Editor script designed to visually aid developers and designers by providing labels on meshes in the scene view.
 Specifically, this script focuses on labeling vertices hit by a ray.
 It not only showcases the exact position of these hits but also provides measurements in local or global space, and provides persistent settings for user ease of use.

 #### FeaturesFeatures